MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/xrm-tooling/use-connection-strings-xrm-tooling-connect.md

 > [!NOTE]
 > You’ll have to use the following `using` directive in your code to reference the `System.Configuration` namespace to access the connection string in your code: `using System.Configuration;`

- After creating a <xref:Microsoft.Xrm.Tooling.Connector.CrmServiceClient> object, you can use the object to perform actions in CDS for Apps.
-More information: [Use XRM Tooling to execute actions in CDS for Apps](use-xrm-tooling-execute-actions.md)
+ After creating a <xref:Microsoft.Xrm.Tooling.Connector.CrmServiceClient> object, you can use the object to perform actions in Common Data Service.
+More information: [Use XRM Tooling to execute actions in Common Data Service](use-xrm-tooling-execute-actions.md)

 <a name="Parameters"></a>